 Getters / Setters - The only way to read or write a field.
 This is encapsulation, a core OOP principle.

 Big Decimal - Used for money values instead of double or float.
 Avoids rounding errors in financial math.
+It also handles much larger numbers.

 Step 3.
 Creating a DAO interface